Tokenizer, Dataset, and "collate_fn"

 Tokenizer, Dataset, and “collate_fn”

-For the best efficiency, override the collate_fn function and leave all tokenization to collate_fn.
-Don’t run your tokenizer in Dataset!
+collate_fn function and leave all tokenization to collate_fn.
+Don’t run your tokenizer in Dataset.1 Three places to do tokenization

-When you’re training your language model with pytorch, you have to first tokenize the texts before feeding them to the model.
-Generally speaking, the tokenization can be done at three different places:
+When you’re training a language model with PyTorch, you have to first tokenize texts before feeding them to the model.
+Generally, tokenization can be done in three places:

-You tokenize the texts only once, and then use the results to build the Dataset.
-This is only feasible when the input texts are small, e.g, a few hundreds.
+Tokenize the texts once, then use the results to build the Dataset.
+This is only feasible when the input corpus is small, e.g., a few hundred samples.

 class TextDataset(Dataset):